joakim/calendar/README.md

 - **year:** 360 calendar days + 5 (or 6) intercalary days
 - **quarter:** 1/4 of a year's 360 calendar days + 1 intercalary day
-- **octet:** 1/8 of a year's 360 calendar days
+- **octant:** 1/8 of a year's 360 calendar days
 - **nonad:** 9 calendar days
 - **triad:** 3 calendar days
 - **day:** 1 [nychthemeron](https://en.wikipedia.org/wiki/Nychthemeron)
 - **transition:** a period of 1 (or 2) intercalary days

-The names "octet", "nonad", "triad" and "transition" are descriptive only, better names may be chosen.
+The names "octant", "nonad", "triad" and "transition" are descriptive only, better names may be chosen.

 ### Structure